 It doesn’t budge as I write on lotion-smeared MD Paper.
 Based on experience with this ink in a LAMY Safari EF, there’s no skipping or feathering at all.
 Currently the most reliable fountain pen ink to me when writing with lotiony hands! - Sailor Seiboku

-When writing with a Sailor HighAce Neo F or a Sailor Profit Jr. F on a sheet of MD paper, there was barely noticeable skipping of ink, with no observed feathering. - Pilot Iroshizuku – Tsuki Yo
+When writing with a Sailor HighAce Neo F or a Sailor Profit Jr. F on a sheet of MD paper, there was barely noticeable skipping of ink, with no observed feathering. - Pilot Iroshizuku inks:

-I have observed minimal feathering with no skipping on MD paper as I wrote with this ink using a Pilot Lightive F.
+I have observed minimal feathering with no skipping on MD paper as I wrote with these specific inks:- Tsuki Yo

-Fountain pen-friendly paper that’s less sensitive to hand oils:
+Fountain pen-friendly paper that I find “less sensitive” to hand oils:

-Rhodia paper seems to be less susceptible to skipping inks and feathering inks, compared to MD paper.
+Rhodia paper seems to be less susceptible to skipping inks and feathering inks, compared to the MD Paper.
+Rhodia absorbs the ink I wrote with faster, unlike in MD Paper where the ink seems to sit there longer before it dries. - Traveler’s Notebook refill papers

-Bonus: Non-fountain pens that’s not affected by hand oils
+Bonus: Non-fountain pens whose inks don’t seem affected by hand oils

 When I don’t want to bother with fountain pens, often when problem-solving at work, I reach out for: